Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 - Adoption subsidy negotiation.
 This is the most consequential and most often mishandled step.
 See below.

 - Petition filing and finalization hearing.
-Your attorney files the adoption petition with the district court.
+DHS may provide legal assistance with the adoption petition and finalization.
 The finalization hearing is typically a 20-60 minute closed courtroom proceeding.

 The Pinnacle Plan and Why You May Not Be Working with DHS Directly